GaiaNet-AI/docs/docs/agent-integrations/llamaedgebook.md

 # LlamaEdgeBook

 LlamaEdgeBook, forked from GroqBook, is an open-source tool that scaffolds the creation of books from a one-line prompt using open-source LLMs.
-You can configure the LlamaEdgeBook framework using any GaiaNet node as the backend LLM API.
+You can configure the LlamaEdgeBook framework using any Gaia node as the backend LLM API.

 ## Steps